Jake1995Young/MangoRestaurant/README.txt

 4. Open a package manage console and type the following:
 	-> add-migration AddProductModelToDb (this can be changed to another name) -> update-database
+5. To add seed data add it into the file ApplicationDbContext in the method OnModelCreating()